axr167/interview-prep/technical-rounds/02-backtracking/problems/01-NQueens.md

 ## Paradigm:

-1. Same as recursion : Manually change problem by performing first step
+1. Same as recursion : Manually do the first step
 2. Check if we have reached a valid result
     - If yes, print/store result
     - Else call recursive function for the remaining problem